 - Proper safety gear should be worn when dealing with mold.
 A high quality, high filtration face mask is a must, as are vinyl or neoprene gloves.
 A full protective suit is recommended when using harsh chemicals and for larger mold remediation projects.

 - Mold professionals seal off the work area, often using plastic sheeting, so that mold spores do not become dispersed throughout the home.

 - Mold professionals use expensive, professional equipment such as HEPA air scrubbers, HEPA vacuums, commercial-strength dehumidifiers, etc. Regular handymen won’t have that stuff.

-- After mold is physically removed from its source, the air should be cleaned of airborne mold spores using HEPA (High Efficiency Particulate Air) air scrubbers and air exchange (i.e. replacing dirty moldy air with clean fresh air through simple ventilation or more sophisticated negative air controls for bigger jobs)
+- After the mold is physically removed from its source, the air should be cleaned of airborne mold spores using HEPA (High-Efficiency Particulate Air) air scrubbers and air exchange (i.e. replacing dirty moldy air with clean fresh air through simple ventilation or more sophisticated negative air controls for bigger jobs)